-5.2 Multivariate Output
+5.2- Multivariate Output

-You'll probably want to get several different things out of your simulation; the stylized simulation of Figure 2 indicates two outputs, but dozens or scores might be more like it.
+You'll probably want to get several different things out of your simulation; the earlier manufacturing example had two outputs but dozens or scores might be more like it.
 Since these are all coming out of the same simulation runs, they're likely to be related in some way.
 For instance, high hourly production is probably associated with high utilization of the machine.
-So what you really have is a vector of output measures, and so multivariate statistical analyses can sometimes help you with estimating all the output parameters simultaneously, as well as with understanding how they might be related to each other.
+So what you really have is a- vector of output measures, and so multivariate statistical analyses can sometimes help you with estimating all the output parameters simultaneously, as well as with understanding how they might be related to each other.